mrfalcone/pyext2/README.md

 Requirements
 ------------
-The ext2 module requires Python 2.6 or 2.7 and requires that the following modules are installed:
+The ext2 module requires Python 2.6 or 2.7.
+Using the module requires access to a filesystem image formatted to the ext2 filesystem.

-* TODO

-In addition, the diskbot module requires the following modules to be installed:

-* TODO

 Usage
 -----
-TODO
+To run the module, use the diskbot script:

+`diskbot ext2_image_file.img -s`

+will open a shell for interacting with the filesystem image.

+`diskbot -h`

+will display usage options for the script.

 Acknowledgement